python-cffi/cffi/doc/source/cdef.rst

 .. __: distutils-setuptools_

-The following example should work both with old (pre-1.0) and new versions of CFFI---supporting both is important to run on PyPy, because CFFI 1.0 does not work in PyPy < 2.6:
+The following example should work both with old (pre-1.0) and new versions of CFFI---supporting both is important to run on old versions of PyPy (CFFI 1.0 does not work in PyPy < 2.6):

 .. code-block:: python